-On May 10, 2012, the Corporation sold a 20% indirect ownership interest in Bristol Water to ITOCHU Corporation ("ITOCHU") for net proceeds of approximately \$68 million.
+On May 10, 2012, the Corporation sold a 20% indirect ownership interest in Bristol Water plc ("Bristol Water") to ITOCHU Corporation ("ITOCHU") for net proceeds of approximately \$68 million.
 Pursuant to the transaction, I-Environment Investments Limited ("I-Environment"), an indirect wholly-owned subsidiary of ITOCHU, purchased a 2/7ths ownership interest in CSE Water UK Limited ("CSE Water").
 CSE Water holds a 70% ownership interest in Bristol Water Holdings UK Limited ("Bristol Water Holdings"), which is the company that owns a 100% indirect ownership interest in Bristol Water.
-Following the sale, the Corporation now holds a 50% indirect ownership interest in Bristol Water, ITOCHU holds a 20% indirect ownership interest in Bristol Water and the remaining 30% indirect ownership interest in Bristol Water continues to be held by Agbar (see "Narrative Description of the Business - Utilities - Water Distribution Business - Bristol Water").
+Following the sale, the Corporation now holds a 50% indirect ownership interest in Bristol Water, ITOCHU holds a 20% indirect ownership interest in Bristol Water and the remaining 30% indirect ownership interest in Bristol Water continues to be held by Sociedad General de Aguas de Barcelona, S. A. ("Agbar") (see "Narrative Description of the Business - Utilities - Water Distribution Business - Bristol Water").